nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 or lesson shown if there is no student enrolled in the lesson identified by the lesson index of `2`.
 An update message showing the number and the name of the students who are enrolled in the lesson will also be displayed in the message box.

-    * Test case: `roster 100` (passing in a a `LESSON_INDEX` that is larger than the number of `LESSONS`)<br>
+    * Test case: `roster 100` (passing in a `LESSON_INDEX` that is larger than the number of displayed lessons)<br>
-      Expected: No roster will be applied.
-An error message will be shown in the message box, warning the user to only use a valid `LESSON_INDEX`.
+      Expected: An error message will be shown in the message box, warning the user to only use a valid `LESSON_INDEX`.

     * Incorrect roster commands to try: `roster`, `roster a`, `roster -`, `roster LESSON_CODE`<br>
-        Expected: No roster will be applied.
-An alert message will be shown in the message box, warning the user to follow the command format by using `LESSON_INDEX`.
+        Expected: An alert message will be shown in the message box, warning the user to follow the command format by using `LESSON_INDEX`.